What Is Usability? Designing for Ease

 Looking to earn a certificate to demonstrate your new skill set?
 In the Google UX Design Professional Certificate program, you’ll learn the basics of UX research and testing and plan your own UX research study.
 Upon completion, you'll earn a professional certificate from an industry leader in technology.

-If you already have some experience, you might benefit from a Guided Project.
-You'll practice UX design and create something for your portfolio.
+If you're looking to practice and prove the skills you already have, you might benefit from a Guided Project that focuses on creating something for your portfolio.
 For example, the iPhone Application Flow with Wireframes in Miro project focuses on applying UX principles and designing an iPhone app flow.

 Keep reading